PepperDev/micro-container/README.md

         setup environment and volumes to support graphical applications

     -g group
-        group name or uid to run command, default to 0, can contain multiples values separated by colon
+        group name or uid to run command, default to 0, if user is given try to compute user groups to use as default, can contain multiples values separated by colon

     -h
         print help